isaacaddis/Hatsuyuki/README.md

 # Hatsuyuki

-An e-commerce website template.
-Free for use.
+A brand website template.
+Optimal for advertising products.
+E-commerce functionality is not yet provided.

+##Files

+##Installation Guide

+##Developers